October 11 - October 17, 2014

 This safari is small and intimate and is limited to just 4 guests ensuring that everyone has plenty of one-on-one time with Patrick.
 Travel will be in an open-top Land Rover with one person to each row of seats and one in the front seat with Patrick.
 This will give each guest plenty of space for equipment and moving around.
 "Prime seats" will be rotated on a regular basis.
 Photographers of any level are welcome.

-The cost of this seven-day photographic safari is US $4295 per person sharing.
+The cost of this seven-day photographic safari is US $4850 per person sharing (Single travelers will need to pay an additional US $350 single supplement).
 This rate includes airport transfers to and from Mfuwe, 6 night’s accommodation at Lion Camp, all meals, game-viewing and photographic activities, all park fees as well as soft drinks, local beers and house wines.

 If we cancel this safari for any reason you will receive a full refund.